CameronCarroll/spree_distribution/README.md

 Known Issues
 -------

-* A user created in the 'user' tab, or an already existing user with an added 'wholesaler' flag will not be able to purchase at wholesale price.
-They will see the retail and wholesale price, but when added to cart will purchase at retail price.
-Only accounts created using wholesale interface work properly.
+* A user created in the 'user' tab, or an already existing user with an added 'distributor' flag will not be able to purchase at distribution price.
+They will see the retail and distribution price, but when added to cart will purchase at retail price.
+Only accounts created using distribution interface work properly.
-* Deface override for admin_tabs (Adds wholesalers tab to admin interface) isn't targeting hook correctly, and has been set to insert to bottom of the div#store-menu ul instead.
+* Deface override for admin_tabs (Adds distributors tab to admin interface) isn't targeting hook correctly, and has been set to insert to bottom of the div#store-menu ul instead.

 Contributors